russellw/clause-normal-form/README.md

 evaluate(a, m)
 ```

-Evaluate a term, looking up substitutions in the `Map` m.
+Evaluate a term, looking up substitutions in the map m.

 ```
 isomorphic(a, b)